craftson/spec/README.md

 ### Optional Fields

+- `"title"` - String.
+A short, human-readable name.
+How the project is referred to in speech or text.
+There are no restrictions on length; but it is recommended to keep the title under 50 characters.

 - `"description"` - String.
 A human-readable description of the package.
-There are no restrictions on length; however, the length of the description should be reasonable (within 500 characters).
+There are no restrictions on length; however, the length of the description should be reasonable, or within 500 characters.
 Helps people to discover the package.

 - `"links"` - Object.
 Describes relevant links to the project.
 Each value of the array is a URI